cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 : An encoded private key.

 pkU
 : An encoded public key corresponding to private_key.
+This field is optional.

 pkS
 : An encoded public key corresponding to the server.

+idU
+: The user identity.
+This is an application-specific value, e.g., an e-mail address or normal account name.
+This field is optional.

 idS
 : An identity of the server.
 This is typically a domain name, e.g., example.com.
 See {{SecIdentities}} for information about this identity.
+This field is optional.

 ## Offline registration stage {#SecPasReg}